Archinia/archinia-com/_blogger-exports/hackingtheearthship/for-import/13-chapter-i-just-facts-maam.md

 The ideal is that the Earthship is financially accessible by the common person, but experience does not bear that out, as we have illustrated previously in The Myth of “The Most Economical Building Design in the World” section.

-It is stated in the Earthship literature that the Earthships are specifically designed with the intent of being built by unskilled people.
-While the methods of construction may not necessarily require skill, they most definitely require ability.
+It is stated in the Earthship literature that the Earthships are specifically designed with the intent of being built by unskilled people.While the methods of construction may not necessarily require skill, they most definitely require ability.
 Pounding tires is not for the faint of heart and building angled walls is really only work for a master carpenter.
 This is one reason why you may really want to consider using Earthship Biotecture’s teams to build your home if you can afford them - they are second to none in these skills.

 ### Passive Solar and Wind Orientation